 Thanks to Janusz Walczak from Pixabay for sharing the perfect image of the Moon.

-To satisfy my Furious Fiction fix, I decided I'd write an unofficial short story, as I did in 2022 when it briefly moved from a monthly to a quarterly challenge, using October's brief and respecting the 55-hour deadline.
-However, the following weekend, I was involved in the Voice to Parliament Referendum and the next, while still in shock from the result, I narrated and released a podcast episode, the last of a three-part story inspired by the Voice.
+However, the following weekend, I was involved in the Voice to Parliament Referendum in Australia and the next, while still in shock from the result, I narrated and released a Tall And True Short Reads podcast episode, the last of a three-part story inspired by the Voice campaign.

-So, the first chance I had to write my short story was on the last weekend of October.
+The first chance I had to write my short story was on the last weekend of October.
 The brief was:

-- It had to include a five-digit number, e.g. 90210 or 10,000, etc.
+- It had to include a five-digit number, e.g. "90210", "10,000", etc.

 - And the words BLIND, WIND, FIND and MIND (did you spot them in my story?).

 As often happens with my Furious Fictions, after labouring on the opening paragraph, The Lonely Moon "wrote itself".
-I let my first-person narrator's conversational words and emotions flow, with appropriate callbacks, confident I'd know when I'd written the last sentence.
+I let my first-person narrator's conversational words and emotions flow, adding appropriate callbacks, confident I'd know when I'd written the last sentence.

 N.B.
 You might like to read my September 2023 Showcased Furious Fiction story, My Speech.